Cathedral of the Sacred Heart (Richmond, Virginia): Construction

+Cathedral exterior

-The building is an example of Italian Renaissance Revival architecture.
+Sacred Heart Cathedral was designed with Italian Renaissance Revival architecture.
 The exterior is constructed from Virginia granite and Indiana limestone; ceramic tiles and a copper-jacketed dome 118 ft across complete the roof.
-The cathedral's two front towers rise 90 ft.
-The portico is supported by fluted Corinthian columns; the entablature features the phrase "If Ye Love Me Keep My Commandments", while the underside of the pediment is lined with fireproof tiles designed by Rafael Guastavino.
+The cathedral's two bell towers rise 90 ft above the ground and are topped with copper roofs.

+The cathedral portico is supported by fluted Corinthian columns; the entablature features the phrase "If Ye Love Me Keep My Commandments".
+The underside of the pediment is lined with fireproof tiles designed by Rafael Guastavino.
-The cathedral was consecrated on Thanksgiving Day, November 29, 1906 in a series of ceremonies throughout the day.
-The church's consecration began at 6 am.

-In the time period following the Second Vatican Council, the cathedral made radical alterations to its interior.
-The original high altar was destroyed and a freestanding altar was installed.
-The nave was enlarged and room made for a larger, more open sanctuary.
-The marble altar rails, present in the building since its construction, were destroyed.
-Confessionals were repurposed into display cases.
-Iconography and statuary which had previously adorned the sanctuary was removed.

 Landmark

-The cathedral is a Virginia Historic Landmark and is on the National Register for Historic Places.
+Sacred Heart Cathedral is a Virginia Historic Landmark and is on the National Register of Historic Places.